5 Tips for Building an Offshore Virtual Business Team

 When you hire just one or two virtual assistants, it makes sense to look for candidates with a broad range of skills.
 However, when creating a larger team, it makes sense to become more selective during the recruitment and hiring process.

 Try to build a team in which each member has different strengths relevant to the activities you will outsource.
 In fact, the larger the team, the more you can benefit from VAs with particular specialties.

 That said, try not to let the focus become too narrow.
 For example, if you are looking for a virtual assistant with CRM skills, try to find one who has knowledge of a range of different platforms, and understands CRM as a concept, rather than somebody who has deep experience with one particular software product.

 5. Use a Project Management Platform

-While there can be challenges to running a team of virtual assistants, it doesn’t have to become an overwhelming endeavour, especially if you follow the four tips above, and make use of a good project management application.
+While there can be challenges to running a team of virtual assistants, it doesn’t have to become an overwhelming endeavor, especially if you follow the four tips above, and make use of a good project management application.

 Project management software can help you coordinate the workload of multiple VAs and provide a single environment for task scheduling, assignment, tracking, and even intra-team communication.

 Your platform doesn’t have to cost you an arm and a leg.
-There are plenty of web and cloud-based project management solutions available that you can implement immediately and which can be paid for on a monthly subscription basis, so you won’t need to make any costly up-front capital investments.
+There is plenty of web and cloud-based project management solutions available that you can implement immediately and which can be paid for on a monthly subscription basis, so you won’t need to make any costly up-front capital investments.